euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 ### Minibatch Size

 This parameter impacts in speed and the number of iterations.
-There are two ways of backpro
+There are two ways of backpropagating the error to the weights of a neural network, it can be either:
+- Online (stochastic).
+Where for every input the process of backpropagation will calculate error and adjust the weights, or through
+- Batch (Batch training.
+Where calculation of the error and adjustment of the weights will be executed per batch size.

 ### Number of Epochs